Ethics Consultation

 Ethics Consultations

-Ethics consultation telephone calls are answered on a first come, first served basis.
-Please leave a brief message clearly stating your name and contact number, and a member of the CEC will return your call.
-Due to the high call volume, allow 48 hours for a return call.
+Ethics consultation requests are responded to on a first come, first served basis.
+Please provide your name, email and phone number and a member of the CEC will contact you within 48 hours.

 Need to file a complaint about a social worker?